Note: This content is part of a paid partnership between GEHA and Her Money Media

 Research from the Kaiser Family Foundation (KFF) has shown that the shopping process is, in and of itself, confusing.
 “People really have trouble comparing plan choices and knowing what [factors] they should look at,” said Karen Pollitz, Senior Fellow at the Foundation, focusing on private insurance and health reform.

-That said, here’s your guide for shopping for coverage in 2020.
+That said, here’s your guide for shopping for coverage.

 Get Ready, Get Set…